stock2shop/website/content/integrations/iq-retail-magento-integration.md

 ---
 title: "iQ Retail magento integration"
+seoTitle: "Integrate iQ Retails with your Magento e0commerce store"
+seoDescription: "Integrate Magento with iQ Retail and centralize data management"
 lead: "If you’re using iQ Retail as your ERP and running a Magento e-commerce website, it’s important that they are in sync to ensure the most efficient workflow.
 Stock2Shop works in conjunction with iQ Retail to create an iQ Retail Magento integration – for a seamless e-commerce experience."
 lead2: "Here’s what you’ll be able to do:"
-seoDescription: "Integrate Magento with iQ Retail and centralize data management"
 ---

 Sync inventory data